If you have kids over five, please see our updated post, “wishlist part 2.”

 We document each of our kids with our Instax camera, it’s a cute way to send them with pictures of your family when they go home or to a different home.
 Polaroids are great because the kids like watching them develop, and they like looking at the picture book of them and all the other kiddos.
 We have also sent the kids on visits with pictures of themselves, to give to their family.

 Night lights are important for all the kids we have had, this one is disguised as a light show, turn it on and it will play a beautiful water scene on the ceiling for one hour.
 You can also play music with an aux cord.
-Very relaxing for kids of all ages, we have used it for our infants and our 8-year old.
+Very relaxing for kids of all ages, we have used it for our babies, toddlers, and our 8-year old.

 Teething is always a hard time and with all the baby carrying that you should be doing this is a lifesaver.

 These are just a few of the purchases that we have made that at first, may not seem like necessities, but have definitely helped to make life for our kiddos and us easier.
 There are definitely other “necessities” that are not on the list, but these stick out.
 Books have also played a major role in our foster parenting journey, so if you haven’t yet, take a look at our other post Books For Foster Kids And Foster Parents.
 Hopefully this post gives potential or current parents or foster parents ideas on some “necessities” out there that can make their journey a little easier.
 For those who want to help foster kids and parents, but are not foster parents themselves, hopefully this is a good start to some items that you could purchase or provide that would make a difference (also, take a look at this post for ideas on how to help foster children and foster parents).